Can you be a modern Stoic and an atheist (or agnostic)?

 Moreover, this apparently included disagreement as to whether premises derived from Physics were actually required to support Stoic Ethics.
 It is true that according to Diogenes Laertius, with regard to their threefold curriculum of Ethics, Physics, and Logic, “No single part, some Stoics declare, is independent of any other part, but all blend together.”
 The fact that some, presumably most, Stoics held that these topics overlapped doesn’t necessarily mean that they thought they depended upon one another, though.
 However, more significantly, Diogenes here says that only some Stoics, not all, taught that these topics were interrelated.
 That necessarily means that at least some Stoic teachers must also have presented Physics and Ethics differently, as basically independent areas of study.
 That passage therefore appears to directly contradict the claim sometimes made today that all ancient Stoics adhered to an orthodox position that held their central doctrines in Physics and theology are necessary to justify their core Ethical doctrines.
 Diogenes Laertius clearly states that at least some Stoic teachers treated Ethics and Physics as completely separate topics.

-The Stoic attitude toward religion, as allegorical, appears to be derived from the Sophist Prodicus, a friend of Socrates, who was frequently labelled an “atheist” in the ancient world.
+The Stoic attitude toward religion, as allegorical, appears to be derived from one of Protagoras’ students, the Sophist Prodicus, who was frequently labelled an “atheist” in the ancient world.
 The famous allegory of Prodicus, called “The Choice of Hercules”, as recounted in Xenophon’s Memorabilia of Socrates, was apparently the text that inspired Zeno of Citium to become a philosopher, and a follower of the Cynic Crates.
 It ultimately led to the founding of the Stoic school.
 Prodicus was called an “atheist” on account of his naturalistic reinterpretation of the gods as personifications of the sun, moon, rivers, etc., and things of benefit to our ancestors.
 The same way of interpreting the gods was explicitly attributed to Persaeus, the most prominent of Zeno’s immediate students, by Cicero in On the Nature of the Gods.

 Persaeus says that it was men who had discovered some great aid to civilisation that were regarded as gods, and that the names of divinities were also bestowed upon actual material objects of use and profit, so that he is not even content to describe these as the creations of God, but makes out that they are themselves divine.
 (On the Nature of the Gods, 1.15)